AACR-Undergraduate Scholar Awards

-- Stipend each year for expenses incurred in connection with attendance at each annual meeting.
+- Travel Awards are provided each year for expenses incurred in connection with attendance at each AACR Annual Meeting.
 (Remaining money can also be applied toward related school projects and events throughout the year.)
 The award must be forfeited if an awardee is unable to attend an annual meeting.

 - According to IRS regulations, the award is subject to federal income tax.
 A 1099 misc tax form will be issued to all awardees at year-end for the amount of the award.

 - Candidates must be Student members of the American Association for Cancer Research (AACR Student membership is free);